 While your AC system is made to withstand the elements, including rain and wind damage, sometimes you need to call your AC repair technician to inspect likely damage.
 If your AC system sits in standing water, due to flooding or other unexpected issues, it can cause terrible damage to the moving parts and electrical sections.
 The water usually has to reach about 12-15 inches in depth to affect your AC system, but if there has been any flooding period, call Peitz Service Experts for an air conditioner inspection as soon as possible.

 If severe storms or flooding caused your AC system to sit in standing water, there are a few things we suggest doing to avoid further damage or dangerous conditions:

 - Don’t turn your air conditioner back on until a professional AC inspection has been performed.
-Call Peitz Service Experts and ensure your equipment will operate safely and effectively with a full air conditioning system safety inspection.
+Call Peitz Service Experts and ensure your equipment will work safely and effectively with a full air conditioning system safety inspection.

 For a full air conditioner inspection and safety check, call Peitz Service Experts today and we’ll make sure your air conditioner is operating safely and efficiently.
-Help keep your family safe during storm season and make sure to follow these guidelines if your city is under a serious storm warning.
+Help keep your home safe during storm season and make sure to follow these guidelines if your city is under a serious storm warning.